U8NWXD/oppia-wiki/Lint-Checks.md

 #### JS/TS linter

 Our custom JavaScript and TypeScript lint checks are defined in the `JsTsLintChecksManager` class of [`scripts/linters/js_ts_linter.py`](https://github.com/oppia/oppia/blob/develop/scripts/linters/js_ts_linter.py).
+The individual lint checks are defined as private helper methods in that class, and those methods are called from the `JsTsLintChecksManager.perform_all_lint_checks()` method when the linter runs.

-If at all possible, you should implement your lint check as a custom ESLint rule.
-However, if you have to, you can add a private helper method to the class to implement your lint check.
-Then call the method from `JsTsLintChecksManager.perform_all_lint_checks()`.
+We do not allow adding new checks to this linter.
+Instead, you should use [ESLint](#eslint).

 #### HTML linter